nextcloud/documentation/admin_manual/installation/source_installation.rst

 .. note:: Self-signed certificates have their drawbacks - especially when you
           plan to make your ownCloud server publicly accessible.
-You might want to consider getting a certificate signed by commercial signing authority.
+You might want to consider getting a certificate signed by a commercial signing authority.
 Check with your domain name registrar or hosting service, if you're using one, for good deals on commercial certificates.